 Messums Wiltshire presents Image, our inaugural photography and film season.
 Image comprises a two-fold exhibition presenting a diverse range of contemporary and historical photographers; who each investigate aspects of identity.
 Image addresses the ways in which these photographers employ visual manipulation, (using composition, juxtaposition and post-production) to create finished photographs imbued with play, humour and surrealism.

 The portraiture in the Long Gallery uses the mechanism of humour to comment on individuals and groups in the same way that stand-up comedy is able to reflect – and often criticise – current figures in the media.
-This half of the exhibition is largely historical and concerned with celebrity and fashion, hosting the work of international photographers including the most respected names in the industry: Peter Beard, Andy Warhol, Mick Rock, Norman Parkinson, Cecil Beaton and Martin Parr.
+This half of the exhibition is largely historical and concerned with celebrity and fashion, hosting the work of international photographers including the most respected names in the industry: Peter Beard, Andy Warhol, Mick Rock, Norman Parkinson, Cecil Beaton and Angela Williams.
 The human subjects of these images, (as well as their interactions with others) are diverse: ranging from tongue-in-cheek portrayals of celebrity camaraderie and friendship to subversive scenes of quintessential village life.

 Celebrity photographer Mick Rock presents limited edition and signed archival prints of some of the most iconic stars of the 1970s.
 Bowie in a Kansai Jumpsuit (1973) and Truman and Andy Warhol (1979, pictured below) are particular highlights.
 The concepts of cult celebrity status and stardom (ideas which were made manifest almost solely due to the power of photography) are also explored by Norwegian photographer Nancy Bundt.
 Bundt was the official photographer for Prince’s Purple Rain tour in the mid 80s.
 She is exhibiting two monumental photographs of Prince, both printed on 2 x 1.33m aluminium sheets, one blue, the other red.
 The Long Gallery will also display works depicting the ‘private’ side of celebrity culture.
 A collaboration between Andy Warhol and Peter Beard is particular endearing.
 One polaroid, taken by Beard, depicts the famous pop-artist with ‘Friend’ the dog cuddled close.
 Another polaroid, a side profile, is taken by Warhol of Beard.